CoFH/cofh.github.io/docs/destabilized-redstone-ore/index.md

 When destabilized redstone ore is broken, some [destabilized redstone](/docs/destabilized-redstone/) comes flowing out.
 This fluid cannot be picked up and eventually disappears.
+If a Silk Touch enchanted pickaxe is used, no fluid comes flowing out.

 Usage